voceconnect/cdn-rewrite/readme.txt

 3. Once the plugin has been activated, navigate to the CDN Rewrite settings page and set the appropriate settings.

 == Changelog ==
+= 0.3.0 =
+* Abstracting logic from wp-cdn-rewrite.php in order for the `class_exists` check to work as intended when APC cache is enabled

 = 0.2.1 =
 * Updating version numbers and change logs